curityio/webauthn-authenticator/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To install the plugin, copy the compiled JAR (and all of its dependencies) into the ``${IDSVR_HOME}/usr/share/plugins/${pluginGroup}`` on each node, including the admin node.
 For more information about installing plugins, refer to the `curity.io/plugins`_.
+Some of the dependencies required by the plugin are already provided by the Curity Identity Server.
+The additional ones that are not provided and need to be copied together with the plugin are:

+* org.apache.commons
+* com.google.guava
+* com.fasterxml.jackson.core
+* com.fasterxml.jackson.dataformat
+* org.jose4j (This dependency is going to be provided in version 5.1.0 and above of the Curity Identity Server)

 Creating a WebAuthn Authenticator in Curity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~